 TV: Was she born and raised in Detroit?

 IW: No. Grandma was born in 1903.
-She would say nineteen aught three.
+She would say "nineteen-aught-three."
 She didn’t use zeros.
-No. She was born in nineteen aught three in Bedford County, Tennessee.
-She got married – and I actually got her story out of her – she got married on December 26th, the day after Christmas.
+No. She was born in nineteen-aught-three in Bedford County, Tennessee.
+She got married – and I actually got her story out of her – she got married on December 26, the day after Christmas.
 She met a guy – my grandfather, George Claybrooks – she was born, her name was Annie Tucker.
 She met George Claybrooks, he lived in Williamson County, Tennessee.
-They got married on December 26th and they were the sort of people – and I got this from my relations – that they were headstrong and if you know anything about Tennessee (the backwoods of Tennessee in the Jim Crow South), being black and headstrong was not a good thing to be.
+They got married on December 26 and they were the sort of people – and I gathered from my relations – that they were headstrong and if you know anything about Tennessee — the backwoods of Tennessee in the Jim Crow South — being black and headstrong was not a good thing to be.
 So after a few months, they –and these are her words – “we had to skedaddle outta there.”
 [Laughter] And that’s how they made their way to Detroit.

 IW: Yeah.
-She was born in ’03 and twenty years later… yeah, early ‘20s.
+She was born in ’03 and twenty years later — yeah, early Twenties.
 And then in the 1920s, they got out.
 They rented a house on Melbourne Street, which is on Detroit’s east side.
 That is where they had my mother and my uncles.
 Then they finally bought the first house in our family at 323 Leicester on the north end; where I was born and where we grew up.

 TV: I have, yeah.
 I don’t know much about them.